 We generally dislike this method of market size analysis, because it is rarely, if ever accurate.
 I would suggest that you be extremely hesitant to believe top-down market size estimations based on population metrics.

-Summary of Market Size Methodologies
+Calculating Market Size

 If you have seen a market size figure that you would like us to cross-check for accuracy, feel free to send us an email at [email protected], and we will take a look.